Nanny or Daycare: How To Decide

 When I returned to work following the birth of my first son, I never even considered hiring a nanny.
 I had several reasons - primarily vouchers through my work that enabled me to put my son in a center right near my office.
 However, if I am being honest, I worried that my son would grow to love his nanny more than me.

 My daycare experience was excellent.
 I loved that my son was being socialized.
 I thought it was good for him - and me - that his needs could not be met instantly.
-I was satisfied that the number of caregivers in the center, and wonderful director, allowed for constant supervision and oversight.
+I was satisfied that the number of child care personnel in the center, and wonderful director, allowed for constant supervision and oversight.
 There was also the added convenience of not having to scramble to find childcare when one caregiver fell ill.
 And I loved the extra time I got to spend with my son commuting, and during lunch when I could get away for a cuddle.

 However, at the same time, I was tormented by a revolving door of illnesses his first year in daycare.
 I was concerned that so much time was spent tending to the basic needs of eight babies, that not enough attention was paid to any particular baby.
 I was frustrated that there seemed to be a stream of caregivers, which made developing a bond with any one caregiver seem unlikely.
 And I was EXHAUSTED, getting up over an hour earlier each day to get us both ready, and schlepping a baby and his accouterments on mass transit during rush hour.